How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 - Figure out the headline you’d like to use and write it in the box where it says, ‘Add Title‘

-- Think about what you’d like to say – figure out what the point of your blog post is all about
+- Think about what you’d like to say – figuring out what the topic of your blog post is all about

-- Write down any Heading and Subheadings to break up your content into the different subjects (creating a storyline for the skimmers).
+- Write down any Headings and Subheadings to break up your content into different subjects (creating a storyline for the skimmers).

-Once you are done, look over your article to see if the outline tells a story using your subheadings.
+Once you are done, look over the outline to see if it tells a story, using your Headings and Subheadings.